DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-06-editing-and-removing-organisation-locations.md

 ---
-title: Editing and removing organisation locations
+title: Editing and removing organisation locations in Support
-description: We updated the ‘Edit location’ and ‘Remove location’ journeys to be more consistent with Publish teacher training courses
+description: We updated the ‘Edit location’ and ‘Remove location’ journeys to be more consistent with the service
 date: 2023-02-06
 tags:
+  - support
   - locations
 related:
   items: